We brought home honors at the World Town Crier Tournament in New Zealand!

 Borough of Nuneaton and Bedworth, England and Daniel Richer dit La Fleche of Ottowa, Ontario, Canada finished third.
 There were nineteen Town Criers in the competition (including

 5 women) representing Canada, Australia, England, New Zealand and the United States.
 You can watch a video about this tournament

 To learn more about Bev and Jerry Praver, read their fascinating biography.

-You can watch them read a proclamation at the San Luis County Board of Supervisors meeting informing the board that they will be capably represented at the Central Otago World Town Crier Tournament in New Zealand later this year by following this link
+You can watch them read a proclamation at the San Luis County Board of Supervisors meeting informing the board that they would be capably represented at the Central Otago World Town Crier Tournament in New Zealand later that year by following this link

-You can read about Town Crier competitions in general and this one in particular here.
+You can read about Town Crier competitions in general and that one in particular here.

 Please feel free to use any of the images below for any purpose whatever.